isi-rcg/vce/getting_started.md

 ## Running on AWS

-VCE leverages [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html) to makes it easy to configure, start and stop several VM instances.
+VCE leverages [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html) to make it easy to configure, start and stop several VM instances.
 You can generate a YML CloudFormation template using VCE: